zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

     0x80000003 & 0x7FFFFFFFF = 0x00000003 = 3

-Format Branch Id
+Version Group Id
 ----------------

-As defined in Network Upgrade Mechanism [#zip-0???]_ every network upgrade can be identified by a branch id, a globally-unique non-zero 32-bit identifier.
+The version group id is a random and unique identifier assigned to a transaction format version or a group of soft-forking transaction format versions.
+The version group id helps nodes disambiguate between branches using the same version number.

-A format branch id is the branch id when a new transaction format version was introduced on the main chain of a client implementation.
-Overwinter requires a transaction to include the format branch id.
+That is, it prevents a client on one branch of the network from attempting to parse transactions intended for another branch, in the situation where the transactions share the same format version number but are actually specified differently.
+For example, Zcash and Zclone both define their own custom v3 transaction formats, but each will have its own unique version group id, so that they can reject v3 transactions with unknown version group ids.

-Including a format branch id prevents a client on one branch of the network from attempting to parse transactions intended for another branch, in the situation where the transactions share the same format version number but are specified differently.
+The combination of transaction version and version grouph id, `nVersion || nVersionGroupId` uniquely defines the transaction format, thus enabling parsers to reject transactions from outside the client's chain which cannot be parsed.
+This helps provide users with a layer of replay protection at the parser level.
+Full replay protection is defined in the Overwinter Transaction Signature Verification scheme [#zip-0???]_.

-The combination of transaction version and format branch id, `nVersion || nFormatBranchId` uniquely defines the transaction format, thus enabling parsers to reject transactions from outside the client's chain which cannot be parsed, providing users with replay protection.
+It is expected that when introducing a new transaction version which requires a hard fork, a new unique version group id will be assigned to that transaction version.

-For example, at a block height H the reference implementation of Zcash introduces a new transaction version 3 format as part of the Overwinter network upgrade and assigns a branch id of 0x11111111.
-Meanwhile, Zclone at that same block height decides to fork the network upgrade, creating a parallel branch with branch id 0xCCCCCCCC and modifying transaction version 3 format with new fields.
-The Zcash parser will reject the Zclone transactions and vice versa, ensuring replay protection, even though both clients create transactions with the version number of 3.
+In the case that new transaction versions are soft-fork compatible with older transaction versions, the same version group id could be re-used.

 Expiry Height
 -------------